calmjs/calmjs.rjs/README.rst

-If the missing source files are intended, applying the ``--empty`` or the ``-e`` flag to the ``rjs`` tool will stub out all the missing modules from the bundle; do note that this will result in the generated artifact bunlde not having all the required modules for its execution.
+If the missing source files are intended, applying the ``--empty`` or the ``-e`` flag to the ``rjs`` tool will stub out all the missing modules from the bundle; do note that this will result in the generated artifact bundle not having all the required modules for its execution.
 The resulting artifact bundle should be used in conjunction with the other artifact bundles that provide the result of the required dependencies.